dgraph-io/dgraph-js/PUBLISHING.md

 - Build and test the code that needs to be published
 - Bump version by modifying the `version` field in `package.json` file
 - Run `npm install` to update the version in `package-lock.json` file
-- If necessary, Update the `CHANGELOG.md` file to reflect new changes
+- If necessary, update the `CHANGELOG.md` file to reflect new changes
 - Commit the changes
 - Run `npm publish` (for a next release run `npm publish --tag next`)
+- If necessary, create a new release tag on the Github repository